-Kalehan Energy Group will first seek to reach mutual agreement with the owners of private lands, and prefer voluntary acquisition of privately owned lands in all of its hydroelectric power plant projects.
+Kalehan Energy will first seek to reach mutual agreement with the owners of private lands and prefer voluntary acquisition of privately owned lands in all of its hydroelectric power plant projects.
 Purchase prices will be the same for lands with the same characteristics, and the principle of transparency will be adhered to.

 Privately owned lands will be expropriated in accordance with the Expropriation Law (No: 2942) and the Electricity Market Law (No: 6446) if mutual agreement cannot be reached with the owners.
-Expropriation operations will be carried out by the Ministry of Finance, according to the Expropriation Decision to be issued by the Energy Market Regulatory Authority (EMRA) in lieu of the “Public Interest Decision”.
+Expropriation operations will be carried out by the Ministry of Finance, according to the Expropriation Decision to be issued by the Energy Market Regulatory Agency (EPDK) in lieu of the “Public Interest Decision”.
 Expropriated lands will be registered under the name of the Treasury.

-Value of the lands will be determined in a “Land Valuation Report” prepared by an independent expert company.
+Value of the lands will be determined in a “Land Valuation Report” prepared by an expert, independent company.
 The land values determined in this report will not be the final values but will rather serve to establish precedent values for lands with the same characteristics.
 All agreements will be made within the knowledge of all land owners, and based on the principle of transparency.

 Those that are entitled to resettlement are the households.
 Each family is considered as a separate rights holder when more than one family, such as married children, live in the same house.